 RCPath Foundation Fellowships

-The College is delighted to announce that it will be making available up to 25 new Foundation Fellowships annually.
+Following the success of this scheme last year, the College will again be making available up to 25 new Foundation Fellowships annually.
 The Foundation Fellowship scheme is open to Foundation doctors who secure a post in which they will rotate through a pathology speciality – this includes histopathology, haematology, medical microbiology and infectious diseases or any other specialty represented by the College.

 Candidates will be selected though a competitive application process, and successful applicants will hold the status of Foundation Fellow throughout the period of their Foundation rotation.
 Fellows will be eligible for a range of benefits and opportunities.